 All teachers on Outschool have a public-facing profile which provides a simple introduction, links to your classes and reviews.
 Your teacher profile should highlight your relevant skills, qualifications and experiences, describe your teaching style and come across as professionally as possible.
 You will also need to upload a profile picture (select one which clearly shows your face and looks relatively professional or appropriate for your niche), as well as an intro video.

-The intro video is often the part many applicants struggle with, but Outschool has provided an in-depth guide and here are my top tips:
+The intro video is often the part many applicants struggle with, but here are my top tips:

 - Make sure you have a professional, uncluttered background as well as good lighting